 To claim this deduction, the employee has to contribute to Govt recognized Pension schemes like NPS.
 The 10% of salary limit is applicable for salaried individuals only and Gross income is applicable for non-salaried.
 The definition of Salary is only ‘Dearness Allowance.’
-If your employer also contributes to Pension Scheme, the whole contribution amount (10% of salary) can be claimed as tax deduction under Section 80CCD (2).
+If your employer also contributes to Pension Scheme, the contribution amount (10% of salary) of up to Rs 7.5 lakh can be claimed as tax deduction under Section 80CCD (2).

-The Centre will now contribute 14% of basic salary to Govt employees’ pension corpus, up from 10%.
+The Centre contributes 14% of basic salary to Govt employees’ pension corpus, up from 10%.
 This is w.e.f April, 2019.

 Contributions to ‘Atal Pension Yojana‘ are eligible for Tax Deduction under section 80CCD.

-In the union budget 2018, the government of India has proposed the below changes with respect to deductions available on Health Insurance and/or towards Medical treatment.
-The same provisions are applicable for FY 2019-20 as well;
+In the union budget 2018, the government of India implemented the below changes with respect to deductions available on Health Insurance and/or towards Medical treatment.
+The same provisions are applicable for FY 2020-21 as well.

 Preventive health checkup (Medical checkups) expenses to the extent of Rs 5,000/- per family can be claimed as tax deductions.
 Remember, this is not over and above the individual limits as explained above.
 (Family includes: Self, spouse, parents and dependent children).